dottjt/plastic/other/qa.md

 How to Kill a Chinaman is delicate construction of hard-hitting counter-culture which I believe competes with the best of them.
 I wanted to recreate the sense of feeling that I had as a young adult reading William S. Burroughs' Naked Lunch, only for a new generation.
 Disgust.
 Obsession.
 Depravity.
 Whore.
 The novel is a contemporary reflection of a Chinese man's experience in Western society, which intends to smear shit into the reader's eyes, and leave them in a puddle of their own guilt.
 All while, beautifully written as if delivered by a stark angel with ornate wings.

+In a way, the book is an ode to the 1950s beat generation.
+I wanted to write a modern take on that.

 # Why is it called How to kill a Chinaman?

 The book is a reflection of the slow degredation of a Chinese man attempting his best to copie in Western society.
 The title may also been seen as a reflection of the character's self-worth; a person worth dying.
 It doesn't intend to be a statement against China.
 It intends to be a statement against the individual.